 Learn how to do a walkâaway split stepâbyâstep.
 This beginnerâfriendly guide explains timing, equipment, queenless periods, and how to create a healthy new hive with minimal stress. - Ventilated vs. Cotton Bee Suits: Which One Should Beginners Choose?

 Beginning beekeepers have a host of decisions to make, from what hive style to an insulated hive or a regular wooden hive, deeps or mediums, hive tools, you name it!
 One decision that isnât given enough attention in my opinion is a beesuit or jacket.
 Protective gear, especially for new beekeepers, is very important.
-There⊠Read more: Ventilated vs. Cotton Bee Suits: Which One Should Beginners Choose? - Bee Pollen Basics: How to Tell If Your Colony Has Enough Pollen (and When to Feed)
+There⊠Read more: Ventilated vs. Cotton Bee Suits: Which One Should Beginners Choose?

 This page is your home base â bookmark it and revisit it as you grow as a beekeeper.